NBISweden/development-guidelines/README.md

 ## How we use GitHub

-In order to maximize exposure, and to facilitate collaborations with users and other organizations, we have opted to use GitHub and the infrastructure that GitHub provides for publishing all our publicly accessible software.
+In order to maximize exposure and to facilitate collaborations with users and other organizations, we have opted to use GitHub and the infrastructure that GitHub provides for publishing all our publicly accessible software.
 This also means that we will be using Git (rather